-Click on the current week's game: Seattle AT Washington.

-Fran Tarkenton was not only quick on his feet but prolific in his passing as well.
-Between 1961 and 1978, Tarkenton attempted 6,467 passes, an NFL record that still stands.
-A dialog box will ask if you want to Play or Simulate this game.
+- Click on the current week's game: Kansas City AT Seattle. - A dialog box will ask if you want to Play or Simulate this game.

 If this game is between two Computer-owned teams, that is all you need to do.
 However, if the game involves a Human-owned team, you must continue from Step 6 under "Starting League Games from the League Schedule Screen."